RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Introduction

-Satellite imagery is crucial in various domains, including remote sensing, climate monitoring, and urban planning \cite{ghamisi2017advanced}.
-The ability to generate high-quality satellite images from text prompts has significant implications for data augmentation, simulation, and enhancing the accessibility of satellite data in resource-constrained environments \cite{xu2022universal, zhang2022artificial}.
-Traditional methods for generating satellite images often rely on convolutional neural networks (CNNs) \cite{sermanet2012convolutional} or generative adversarial networks (GANs) \cite{goodfellow2014generative}, but they demand large datasets and considerable computational resources \cite{chen2021remote, bejiga2019retro, zhao2021text}.\\ Diffusion models \cite{ho2020denoising} offer several benefits in the realm of data generation.
-Firstly, they provide a powerful framework for modeling complex distributions in high-dimensional spaces.
-By iteratively applying a diffusion process, these models can capture intricate dependencies and generate realistic samples that align with the true underlying data distribution.
-This capability makes diffusion models well-suited for tasks such as data augmentation, where diverse and plausible samples are required to enhance the training process of deep learning models.\\ In the domain of image super-resolution, diffusion models also bring noteworthy advantages \cite{ho2022cascaded}.
+In the domain of image super-resolution, diffusion models also bring noteworthy advantages \cite{ho2022cascaded}.
 One key strength lies in their ability to generate high-quality images at different resolutions through a sequential process.
 By starting with a lower-resolution image and gradually refining it, diffusion models excel at capturing global dependencies and preserving fine details.
 This step-wise approach allows for efficient processing and facilitates the modeling of realistic textures and structures in real-world images.
-Moreover, diffusion models can be trained using large-scale datasets, enabling the acquisition of prior knowledge that aids in producing visually appealing and faithful super-resolved images.\\ In this paper, we present a pioneering approach that leverages the power of diffusion models to generate satellite images from text prompts.
-We propose a novel pipeline composed of two diffusion models: an LR-GDM and a SRDM.
-The LR-GDM generates low-resolution satellite images from text prompts, capturing the essential content and layout of the desired scenes.
+Moreover, using large-scale datasets in the training process of diffusion models enables the acquisition of prior knowledge that aids in producing visually appealing and faithful super-resolved images.

+In this paper, a pioneering approach is presented that leverages the power of diffusion models to generate satellite images from text prompts.
+A novel pipeline is proposed, composed of two diffusion models: an LRDM and an SRDM.
+The LRDM creates low-resolution satellite images based on textual prompts, capturing the fundamental content and layout of the targeted scenes.
 The SRDM then takes these low-resolution images as input and super-resolves them, infusing fine-grained spatial details and enhancing visual fidelity to produce high-resolution satellite images.
-This dual diffusion model approach enables us to generate realistic and visually compelling satellite imagery aligned with the specified textual descriptions.
+Notably, this dual diffusion model approach operates with only 0.75 billion parameters, which is relatively small compared to other diffusion-based models and generative models in general.
+This enables us to generate realistic and visually compelling satellite imagery aligned with the specified textual descriptions.